Best Practices for Preventing Accidental Data Leakage

 One of the most efficient methods to effectively manage the number and quality of groups being created by end users is the implementation of a continuous monitoring process where admins can approve the group being created.

 Netwrix Directory Manager allows you to set up customized workflow approval processes with tailored filters to cater to use-case-specific triggering.
-This process ensures that whenever a group is created an approval request is sent to the concerned authorities for approval.
+This process ensures that whenever a group is created, Netwrix Directory Manager sends an approval request to the concerned authorities.

 For more information on implementing such workflows, visit the following KB article:

 Another way to ensure that no unauthorized message is sent to critical groups is to set up moderator approval processes for Microsoft Exchange.
-Netwrix Directory Manager can be easily customized to provide the necessary attributes in the Group Properties visible on the portal to initiate a message approval process and assign moderators for certain critical distribution lists.
+You can customize Netwrix Directory Manager to provide the necessary attributes in Group Properties on the portal, letting you initiate a message approval process and assign moderators for certain critical distribution lists.

 For more information on customization to the portal, visit the following KB article:

-In addition to the above-mentioned best practices for making sure the production environment is secure and compliant with company policy, visit the following KB article to learn about best practices for controlling changes to group memberships after creation:
+In addition to these best practices for keeping the production environment secure and compliant with company policy, visit the following KB article to learn about best practices for controlling changes to group memberships after creation:

 - Walkthrough Search Policy - Define Scope and Filter Results